marcobrioschi/ddd-cinema/README.md

     * status building: a class that only rebuild the status applying events
     * behaviours execution: a class that understand a command and generate one or more events
 * It exists tickets for adult, student, child with varying prices
 * Movie with 3D Movies and D-Box Seats cost extra.
-For students the price gets procentually redacted.
+For students the price gets percentage reduction
+* COVID-19 constraint: each reservation must have a free seat on each side of the row
+* Make illegal status not representable (e.g: a _PlannedScreening_ without a movie)

 ## Possible technical enhancements